Study Abroad Programs

 The aim of this internationally based experience is to enrich the classroom experience through cultural and spiritual immersion.
 Cultural immersion will be used to reinforce the Mercy based values of Catherine McAuley while introducing students to the Irish social service, healthcare and academic environments.

 This experience will engage students in the life, work, and history of Catherine McAuley.
 Additionally, this experience will place emphasis on the meaning of a Mercy-Jesuit value based education.
-Students who participate in the NUR 2040 IR experience will be exposed to the Mercy International Centre, the location the first House of Mercy built by Catherine McAuley in response to the needs of the poor of Dublin.
+Students who participate in the NUR 2040 IR experience will be exposed to the Mercy International Centre, the location of the first House of Mercy built by Catherine McAuley in response to the needs of the poor of Dublin.
 Students will discover the story of Catherine McAuley by exploring Dublin and visiting many landmarks of importance in the life of Catherine and the history of the Sisters of Mercy.
 While residing in Dublin for the duration of the experience, students will attend a tour and several classes at the University College of Dublin.
 Students will also be immersed in the profession of nursing by touring a local hospital (Mater) and speaking with Registered Nurses and administrators.
 Students will be expected to provide service to the community by using their time and talents to serve others at a location identified by the Sisters of Mercy.
 Among various cultural experiences that will be provided to the students, the participants will attend mass at Christ Church Cathedral in Dublin, travel to the McAuley School of Nursing in Cork, and observe traditional Irish dance and music.

 Throughout the NUR 2040 IR experience students will examine and compare the cultural beliefs, values and health care practices of the Irish with those found in the United States or more specifically the metro Detroit area.
-This trip is scheduled to run at the end of winter term 2015.